Jonathunky/everycase/README.md

-# EveryCase
+# FineWoven Empire

-This is a working repo for the [EveryCase](https://everycase.org/) website.
+This is a working repo for the [FineWoven Empire](https://everycase.org/) website.

 ## What's going on here

-A [Table Slayer](scripts/table_slayer.py) Python script is responsible for generating most of EveryCase contents, using folders with [SKU pages](trash/layout/) and [text pages](trash/pages/).
+A [Table Slayer](scripts/table_slayer.py) Python script is responsible for generating most of FineWoven Empire contents, using folders with [SKU pages](trash/layout/) and [text pages](trash/pages/).

 ## Licence

 This project is based on Shu Ding's [Nextra](https://github.com/shuding/nextra/) / Docs template, which is licensed under the MIT Licence.
-The original content and modifications introduced by EveryCase have their own [loicence](LICENCE.md).
+The original content and modifications introduced by FineWoven Empire have their own [loicence](LICENCE.md).

 ## Local Deployment